-10 Warning Signs Your Loved One Is Ready For Assisted Living
+10 Warning Signs Your Loved One is Ready For Assisted Living

-I often get calls from family members who are on the fence about whether their mom or dad should be moving to assisted living.
+At Assisted Living Locators of Long Island, we often get calls from family members who are on the fence about whether their mom or dad should be moving to assisted living.
 They have a suspicion that all is not right, but their parent keeps reassuring them everything is fine, and of course, they want to believe it.
 So, here are some things to look for the next time you go over to your folks for a visit.

 - Bills are not being paid on time, overdue or in collections.